lapulpeta/Nostrid/README.md

 ---

 Nostrid is a multi-platform, open-source Nostr client.
 It is written in .NET and runs in Windows and Android (in theory it should run in iOS and macOS too but it hasn't been tested yet).

+Also a [web version](https://web.nostrid.app/) is available.
+It runs completely on the browser, and it can even be installed locally as a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app).

 ## Features